bjlkeng/bjlkeng.github.io/source/posts/variational-bayes-and-the-mean-field-approximation.rst

 directly compute the marginal likelihood and instead only needed the likelihood (and prior)?

-This idea leads us to both the commonly used methods to solve Bayesian inference problems:
+This idea leads us to the two commonly used methods to solve Bayesian inference
-`MCMC <link://slug/markov-chain-monte-carlo-mcmc-and-the-metropolis-hastings-algorithm>`__
-and variational inference.
-You can check out my previous post on MCMC but in general it's quite slow since it involves repeated sampling but your approximation can get arbitrarily close to the actual distribution (given enough time).
+problems: MCMC and variational inference.
+You can check out my previous post on `MCMC <link://slug/markov-chain-monte-carlo-mcmc-and-the-metropolis-hastings-algorithm>`__ but in general it's quite slow since it involves repeated sampling but your approximation can get arbitrarily close to the actual distribution (given enough time).
 Variational inference on the other hand is a strict approximation that is much